AdityaMino/CPU-Vs-GPU/README.md

 dtypes: float64(8), object(5)
 memory usage: 436.1+ KB
 ```
+Here are some interesting facts supported by the data, which we will verify based on our insights-
 - Moore's Law still holds, especially in GPUs.
 - Dannard Scaling is still valid in general.
 - CPUs have higher frequencies, but GPUs are catching up.